emmacadavra/code-breaker/README.md

 - [**Damon Kreft**](https://github.com/damon-kreft) - As always, thank you for being my rock and for always being so excited and encouraging about my learning journey.
 Thank you also for always doing your best to help me feel more confident about the skills I am learning on this course, and for always being there to help when I need it, be it for unravelling coding bugs that left me completely puzzled, or just for emotional support when I need it.
 Your love and support means the world to me.
 You're the best ♥️

 - [**Richard Wells**](https://github.com/D0nni387) - I cannot express enough how grateful I am to have you as my mentor.
 I went into this project feeling very uncertain about what I was going to do, and feeling a lot less than confident I even had the ability and knowledge to complete it.
-In the space of one project inception meeting, you helped me turn my worries around completely, and and have been nothing but supportive and attentive from day one.
+In the space of one project inception meeting, you helped me turn my worries around completely, and have been nothing but supportive and attentive from day one.
 Thank you so much.

 - Thank you to my friends **Riley** and **Bobby** who were really enthused by my somewhat silly idea to make a ridiculously cheesy text-adventure, Legend of Zelda themed game of Mastermind..!
 Your feedback really made me smile and it felt good to see the game approached with the same mindset I hold about it - which is really just that it's a bit of gimmicky fun!